Drassanes Express Programme

 New innovative healthcare model

-This programme has created a new fast-track STI-screening service that uses the latest information and communication technologies (ICT) and molecular biology technologies.
-It provides easy access for asymptomatic and vulnerable users, increases the system's efficiency, and reduces the saturation of public healthcare centres.
+This programme has created a new rapid HIV and STI screening circuit which uses state-of-the-art ICT and molecular biology technologies.
+It also provides easy access for asymptomatic and vulnerable users, which helps to improve the efficiency of the system and reduce saturation in public health care centres.

 Institucions del campus involucrades